 The numbers below will be a great help to you.
-But how could you describe your urgent situation if you aren’t proficient in Chinese when someone picks up the phone?
+But how could you describe your urgent situation if you aren’t proficient in the Chinese language when someone picks up the phone?
 In most cities in Mainland China are the emergency numbers provided in Mandarin Chinese and English.
-But just in case, it is better to understand and speak some Chinese to be sure, that they understand you right.
-TutorMandarin can help you to feel more safe while travelling in Chinese speaking countries.
+But just in case, it is better to learn Chinese for those situations just to be sure, that they understand you right.
+TutorMandarin can help you to feel safer while traveling in Chinese speaking countries.
 We offer 1-on-1 classes with professional tutors for every level.
-You’re a Beginner?
+Are you a Beginner?
 No problem.
-We will help you to get your Chinese journey started, even before your flight departs.
-Sign up for our free trail class and download the Chinese learning App.
+We will help you to get your Chinese language learning journey started, even before your flight departs.
+Sign up for our free trial class and download the Chinese learning App.

 |Ambulance and Fire (The fire department)||+86 119|

 |First-aid Ambulance service||+86 120|